 G4 7BR

-Doctors who have a current full registration with the General Medical Council and licensed to practise will be able to sign the BASRiS forms.
-If a doctor is not a specialist or a General Practitioner, they would need to consult with/involve their educational and/or clinical supervisor before signing the form.
+Doctors who have a current full registration with the General Medical Council and are licensed to practise will be able to sign a BASRiS form.
+If a doctor is not a specialist or a General Practitioner, they need to consult with/involve their educational and/or clinical supervisor before signing the form.

 The Registered Medical Practitioner should also fulfil the 5 criteria below: